Parks and Ride: Tour Uncovers Lesser Known Local Green Spaces.

 From Brennan Square followed a brief journey to Riccarton Park.
 Riccarton Park was created in 1994 as a collaborative project between the Glasgow Development Agency in association with Scottish Enterprise and Glasgow City Council.

-This local park offers visitors two synthetic surfaced games courts – one equipped for Basketball/Netball and the other for five-a-side football.
-There is also a children’s play area equipped to cater for all age ranges and ample seating.
-This Park is one of 27 in Glasgow protected in law through a Fields in Trust initiative, meaning they can only be used for recreational purposes.
+This local park offers visitors two synthetic surfaced games courts – one equipped for basketball/netball and the other for five-a-side football.
+There is also a children’s play area equipped to cater for all age ranges and with ample seating.
+This park is one of 27 in Glasgow protected in law through a Fields in Trust initiative, meaning they can only be used for recreational purposes.

 The penultimate stop on the tour was the Govanhill Housing Association’s own community garden.
 The garden itself was closed at the time of the tour as works are taking place to improve the space and make it accessible for disabled people, with the intention to creative a fully accessible space for people with all kinds of physical and sensory disabilities.
 Participants were able to sneak a look inside and get an update on the works taking place.

 The last stop took us out of Govanhill to one of the better-known local spots, the Hidden Gardens.
 Development worker Wing met us with an array of information about how to make the most of their beautiful space.